 Furthermore, the noise levels were also observed to be generally constant and therefore were not considered to be intermittent as defined in the NPfI.

 5 Performance Assessment

 5.1 Operations

-Results of the operator attended noise measurements compared with the Vessel Noise Trigger Levels are given in Table 4.
+Results of the operator attended noise measurements compared with the Vessel Noise Trigger Levels indicates that compliance with the Vessel Noise Trigger Level was achieved during the night-time at both locations.